 Tutor presentations and seminar discussions.
 Suggestions for weekly reading will be provided but this work will not be compulsory.

 Are there any other costs?
 Is there anything I need to bring?

 No, although please bring whatever you need to make notes.

 When I've finished, what course can I do next?

-You might be interested in HP010 Understanding the modern world, or HP133 Germain idealism from Kant to Hegel: the beginnings of continental philosophy, both starting in April 2022.
+You might be interested in HP133 German Idealism from Kant to Hegel: the beginnings of continental philosophy, starting in April.

 Chris teaches, studies and writes about philosophy and many other things.
 He has taught adult learners for many years and is committed to the view that the subject should be taught in a lively way that stimulates and empowers students, and that relates both to history, culture and society more widely.
 Most importantly, students should begin to see how philosophy relates to them, and that it is something they can engage in with confidence and success.
 He has studied at the University of Sheffield, University of East Anglia, Goldsmiths and Roehampton Universites and has a PhD, the subject of which was Hannah Arendt and Kant’s Theory of Reflective Judgment.
 He is the co-uthor of the Cambridge University Press Book ‘Thinking Through Philosophy’, and has published numerous articles, mainly on philosophical issues.
 He has a strong interest in politics, history, literature, the visual arts and music and is a keen landscape photographer.